agathis-project/salix-arctica/README.md

 #### 3.4.4.
 I2C-MCU bus

-- This is the I2C bus used by uC to control a number of devices as listed below.
+- this is the I2C bus used by uC to control a number of devices as listed below.

 - I2C-MCU operates at 400kHz and is I2C Fast Mode compliant.

-- This bus is connected as well to the power module where other devices may be connected; power module design is responsible to avoid any I2C addressing issues and maintain compliance with I2C Fast Mode.
+- this bus is connected as well to the power module where other devices may be connected; power module design is responsible to avoid any I2C addressing issues and maintain compliance with I2C Fast Mode.